-As the largest, oldest and most renowned school of public health in the world, the Bloomberg School attracts the brightest of the bright.
+As the largest, oldest, and most renowned school of public health in the world, the Bloomberg School attracts the best of the best.
 However, excellent research alone does not improve the health of the world.
 As Dean Emeritus Alfred Sommer, MD, MHS ’73, attests, good data does not speak for itself.
-Translating knowledge into saving lives requires vision, dedication and leadership.
+Translating knowledge into saving lives requires vision, dedication, and leadership.

-The Sommer Scholars Program has already helped more than 100 students develop leadership skills vital to their future careers.
-Each Sommer Scholar comes to the Bloomberg School with inspiration, experience and education.
-They leave with greater knowledge, enriched skills and the confidence to lead others to new frontiers in the field of public health.
+The Sommer Scholars Program has already helped more than 300 students develop leadership skills vital to their future careers.
+Each Sommer Scholar comes to the Bloomberg School with inspiration, experience, and education.
+They leave with greater knowledge, enriched skills, and the confidence to lead others to new frontiers in the field of public health.